 Sometimes erasing things can do more harm than good.
 Erasers can damage the paper and sometimes highlight the line you were trying to remove.
-Instead just go over the line with smaller, thinner lines to try and take the distraction away from the error.
-And erasing things can take time which means less time drawing.
+Instead, go over the line with smaller, thinner lines to remove the distraction from the error.
+And erasing things can take time, which means less time drawing.

 7. Make Sure to Add Shadows and Highlights

 Shadows and highlights are an addition that shouldn’t be missed as it gives the figure as much of a life like feel as possible.
 There are so many ways you can add shadows and highlights, but the simplest way to do so is with some charcoal or using the side of your pencil for shadows.
 And then using an eraser rubber for highlights.